Are you finding it difficult to log into your WordPress administration area? This basic tutorial for WP beginners shows you how to log into WordPress.

 Thanks to built-in WordPress features like autosave, you can just log in again and pick up from where you left off.

-If you suspect that the reason why you cannot log into your site has to do with a technical issue, then refer to the troubleshooting tutorials here:
+If you think that the reason you cannot log into your site has to do with a technical issue, then refer to the troubleshooting tutorials here:

 If you need help finding a professional web service provider, visit the site below: